Savings guide

 1. Open the Savings Calculator.

-2. Enter current savings and the monthly amount you plan to deposit.
+2. Enter current savings and the monthly deposit you can keep making.

 Best uses

-• Plan emergency fund, travel, purchase, or down-payment scenarios.
+• Compare emergency fund, trip, car, wedding, or down-payment scenarios.

 What this calculator is for

 The Savings Calculator projects a future balance and compares it with a target.
-It is useful for emergency funds, travel funds, down payments, and other goals with regular deposits.
+It is useful for emergency funds, travel, car cash, wedding money, down payments, and other goals that need steady deposits.

 What to enter